-If, at any time, Owner or Owner's successors, grantees or assigns neglect or fail to properly maintain the System or any part thereof, the City may notify Owner or Owner's successors, grantees or assigns.
-The notice shall be in writing and shall list and describe maintenance deficiencies and demand that they be corrected within thirty (30) days.
+If, at any time, the Owner, or any of its successors, grantees, transferees or assigns fail to properly maintain the System or any part thereof, the City may notify the Owner, or its successors, grantees, transferees or assigns, of such failure.

-The notice shall further specify a date and place for a hearing to be held at least fourteen (14) days after the date of the notice before the City Council, or such other board or official as the City Council may designate.
-At the hearing, the City Council (or other designated board or official) may affirm or modify the list and description of maintenance deficiencies and, for good cause shown, may extend the time for the deficiencies to be corrected.
+The notice shall be in writing and shall list and describe the alleged maintenance deficiencies and request that they be corrected within thirty (30) days.
+The notice shall specify a date and place for a hearing to be held, which hearing shall be at least fourteen (14) days after the date of the notice and shall occur before City Counsel, or such other board or official(s) as the

+City Council may designate.
+At the hearing, the City Council (or other designated board or official(s)) may affirm or modify the list and description of maintenance deficiencies and, for good cause shown, may extend the time for the deficiencies to be corrected.
+Between the Notice and Hearing date, the Owner or its successors, grantees, transferees or assigns is permitted to submit a written response to the alleged maintenance deficiencies.

-Thereafter, if the maintenance deficiencies are not corrected within the time allowed, the City may undertake the necessary corrective actions, and the City may maintain the System for up to one (1) year.
-Such maintenance of the System by the City shall not be construed to be a trespass or a taking of the Property, nor shall the City's actions vest in the public any right to enter or use the Property.
-Thereafter, if Owner or Owner's successors, grantees or assigns do not properly maintain the System, the City may, after providing similar written notice, schedule and hold another hearing to determine whether the City should maintain the System for another year, and subject to a similar notice, hearing and determination in subsequent years.
+Thereafter, if the maintenance deficiencies are not resolved or corrected within the time allowed, the City may undertake the necessary corrective actions, and the City may maintain the System for no more than one (1) year, unless otherwise agreed upon.
+Such maintenance of the System by the city shall not be construed as a trespass or a taking of the Subject Premises, nor shall the City action vest in the public any right to enter or use the Subject Premises.
+Unless otherwise agreed upon by the parties, the System's maintenance will automatically revert to the Owner or any of its successors, grantees, transferees or assigns no more than one (1) year of City Council voting to take over maintenance of the System.

+Thereafter, if the Owner, or any of its successors, grantees, transferees or assigns again fails to properly maintain the System or any part thereof, the City may, after providing the same written notice and opportunity to respond and be heard, as set forth above, may determine whether the City should maintain the System for up to another year.

-In the event the City determines an emergency condition caused by or relating to the System threatens the public health, safety or general welfare, the City shall have the right to immediately and without notice enter the Property and undertake appropriate corrective action.
+In the event the city determines an emergency condition caused by or relating to the System threatens the public health, safety or general welfare, the City shall have the right to immediately and without notice enter the Subject Premises and undertake appropriate corrective action.

-4. Charges:
+4. CHARGES

-The City shall charge to the current owner of the Property the cost of maintenance or other corrective action undertaken by the City under this agreement, plus a ten percent (10%) administrative fee.
-If not timely paid, the City may place the charges on the City's tax roll, which charges shall be a lien on the real property and shall be collectable and enforceable in the same manner general property taxes are collected and enforced.
+The City shall charge to the then current owner of the Subject Premises the cost of maintenance or other correction action undertaken by the City under this Agreement, plus a ten percent (10%) administrative fee.
+If not paid within sixty (60) days of invoice by the City, the City may place the charges on the City's tax roll, which charges shall be a lien on the real property and shall be collectable and enforceable in the same manner as general property taxes are collected and enforced.

-5. Notice:
+5. NOTICE